Pulsed interaction signals as a route to biological pattern formation

-The characteristic timescales in our framework are the duration of the pulses, ${\bar\delta}$, the mean pulse inter-event time, $\tau_R = 1/(N\alpha)$, and the ones given by the population and toxin field dynamics, $\tau_\rho$ and $\tau_\phi$, respectively.
+The characteristic timescales are, besides $\tau_\rho$ and $\tau_\phi$, the duration of the pulses, ${\bar\delta}$, and the mean pulse inter-event time, $\tau_R$.
 We will focus on cases in which pulse duration is much shorter than release inter-event time, which is itself much shorter than population dispersal and other demographic processes, $\bar{\delta} \ll \tau_R \ll \tau_\rho$.
-This means that there is a timescale separation between interaction events and its consequences to population growth.
+This means that there is a timescale separation between interaction events and their consequences to population dynamics.

 In the following, we investigate how the system spatial stability changes as a function of the signal timescale, $\tau_\phi$.
-For that, we obtain effective coarse-grained descriptions for the population-toxin dynamics, and the respective pattern forming conditions for a) the \emph{slow signal-dynamics limit}, in which the toxin-field relaxation is slow, being comparable to population dynamics timescales $\tau_\phi/ \tau_\rho \sim 1$, and thus $\bar{\delta}, \tau_R \ll \tau_\phi$; and b) \emph{fast signal-dynamics limit}, when signal response is the faster of all the timescales, $\tau_\phi \ll \bar{\delta},\tau_R,\tau_\rho$.
-In Fig.~\ref{fig:scheme} we present a schematic representation of the timescale hierarchy at the fast signal-dynamics regime.
+We obtain effective descriptions for the population-toxin dynamics and the respective pattern forming conditions for a) the \emph{slow signal-dynamics limit}, in which the toxin-field relaxation is slow, being comparable to population dynamics timescales $\tau_\phi/ \tau_\rho \sim 1$, and thus $\bar{\delta}, \tau_R \ll \tau_\phi$; and b) \emph{fast signal-dynamics limit}, when signal response is the faster of all the timescales, $\tau_\phi \ll \bar{\delta},\tau_R,\tau_\rho$ (see Fig.~\ref{fig:scheme}).